DFHack/dfhack/docs/plugins/spectate.rst

 ``tooltip-follow-blink-milliseconds`` (default: 3000)
     If the ``spectate.tooltip`` overlay is enabled, set the tooltip's blink duration in milliseconds.
 Set to 0 to always show.

+``tooltip-follow-hold-to-show`` (default: none)
+    If the ``spectate.tooltip`` overlay is enabled, specifies a modifier key (one of none, ctrl, alt, or shift) that has to be hold to show the tooltips that follow onscreen dwarves around the map.
+This supersedes the ``tooltip-follow-blink-milliseconds`` option.

 ``tooltip-follow-job`` (default: enabled)
     If the ``spectate.tooltip`` overlay is enabled, toggle whether to show the